 One of the key needs for successful plant growth is nitrogen.
 This macro-nutrient is responsible for the leafy, green production of a plant and enhances overall health.
 Nitrogen is derived from the atmosphere, but this form has a strong chemical bond that is difficult for plants to uptake.
 Easier forms of nitrogen that occur in processed fertilizers include ammonium nitrate.
 What is ammonium nitrate?
-This type of fertilizer has been widely used since the 1940’s.
-It is a fairly simple compound to make and inexpensive, making it a top choice for agricultural professionals.
+This type of fertilizer has been widely used since the 1940's.
+It is a fairly simple compound to make and is inexpensive, making it a top choice for agricultural professionals.

 What is Ammonium Nitrate?

 Nitrogen comes in many forms.
 This major plant nutrient can be taken in by plants through the roots or from the stoma in the leaves and stems.
 Additional sources of nitrogen are often added to soil and plants in areas without sufficient natural sources of nitrogen.
 One of the first solid nitrogen sources produced in a large scale capacity is ammonium nitrate.
 Ammonium nitrate fertilizer is the most common use of the compound, but it also has a very volatile nature, which makes it useful in certain industries.
 Ammonium nitrate is an odorless, nearly colorless crystal salt.
 Using ammonium nitrate in gardens and large-scale agricultural fields enhances plant growth and provides a ready supply of nitrogen from which plants can draw.
 Ammonium nitrate fertilizer is a simple compound to make.
 It is created when ammonia gas reacts with nitric acid.
 The chemical reaction produces a concentrated form of ammonium nitrate, which produces prodigious amounts of heat.
 As a fertilizer, the compound is applied as granules and fused with ammonium sulfate to minimize the volatile nature of the compound.
 Anti-caking agents are also added to the fertilizer.